fly-apps/flygreeting/.codeship/README.md

 - The [Flyctl command line tool](https://fly.io/docs/flyctl/installing/).
 - A [Codeship](https://codeship.com/) account.
 - The [Jet CLI](https://documentation.codeship.com/pro/jet-cli/installation/)
 - (Optional) [Docker](https://www.docker.com/) for testing the demo application locally.

 ### Cloning the Flygreeting Demo Application
 To demonstrate deploying an application using Codeship, you can use the [Flygreeting sample app on GitHub](https://github.com/fly-examples/flygreeting).
-[Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [flygreeting](https://github.com/fly-examples/flygreeting) repository, and then clone it to your local machine:
+[Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [flygreeting](https://github.com/fly-examples/flygreeting) repository, and clone it to your local machine:

 ```bash
 git clone git@github.com:<your-username>/flygreeting.git
 cd flygreeting
 ```

-To test the Flygreeting app locally, you can run it using Docker:
+To run the Flygreeting app locally, you can use Docker:

 ```bash
 docker build -t flygreeting .